Updated: Dec 22, 2022

 The alleged victim had the maturity and wisdom to decide to support the defendant

 If a person first agreed to go with the defendant, their consent ceased if they changed their minds and refused to be moved by or go with the defendant of their own volition.
-Therefore, if the offender carried out the kidnapping after the victim withdrew consent, this becomes kidnapping.
+Therefore, if the offender kidnapped after the victim withdrew consent, this becomes kidnapping.

 3. The Alleged Victim Was Not Moved A Significant Distance